 2. Once the QDRO has been pre-approved, we send it first to the Plan Participant (the person whose Plan is being divided), for review and signing, and then to the Alternate Payee (the person receiving the distribution from the Plan), and then to the divorce attorneys, if required by the court.

 3. We will then submit the signed QDRO to court for its entry as an order.
 Note, the court can enter a QDRO without signatures, after a hearing.
 The price quoted is based on the expectation that both parties will cooperate in the QDRO process.
+If my presence is court is required (as a witness – I do not represent either of you and will not advocate for either of you) I will charge $350/ hour in addition to the fee for preparing the QDRO.

 4. Once the Order has been signed by the court, we serve a certified copy on the Plan Administrator (the entity in charge of the retirement plan).
 When the Order is served on the Plan Administrator, this office closes its file, and the parties deal directly with that entity to direct how the benefit is to be paid out.
 In the rare event a QDRO is not accepted following service on the Plan Administrator, we will make the requested changes for no additional charge.